 When national mortgage rates go down, you may want to refinance for a lower rate.
 This lets you pay less over the term of your mortgage.

-Maybe you decided on a thirty-year mortgage, but things have changed over the past five years.
+Maybe you decided on a 30-year mortgage, but things have changed over the past five years.
 Now you’re making more money and can afford a bigger monthly payment.

 You can refinance for a shorter-term mortgage, which will let you pay the loan off faster and save on interest.

-The closing cost to refinance your mortgage is, on average, two to five percent of your loan amount.
+The closing cost to refinance your mortgage is on average 2 to 5 percent of your loan amount.
 On a $200,000 mortgage, refinancing can cost from $4,000 to $10,000.
 Some lenders offer to absorb some of the closing costs.
-With Discover Cash-Out Refinance, there are zero application, origination, or appraisal fees at closing.

 If your refinance comes with closing costs, you’ll want to determine where your break-even point is to decide whether refinancing makes sense.
 This is the point when your savings from refinancing cover the costs of refinancing.
 The break-even point is different for everyone and depends on your loan’s terms.